HacKanCuBa/blake2signer/docs/docs/examples.md

 ### Using non-serializer signers

 You may not want all that [`Blake2SerializerSigner`](signers.md#blake2signer.signers.Blake2SerializerSigner) does and instead require the serialization to be plain in the signature, perhaps to [split the signature](#splitting-signatures) and be able to read the payload from JS.
-In this situation you may want to use [`Blake2Signer`](signers.md#blake2signer.signers.Blake2Signer), or [`Blake2TimestampSigner`](signers.md#blake2signer.signers.Blake2TimestampSigner) if you also require to limit the lifetime of the signature.
+In this situation you may want to use [`Blake2Signer`](signers.md#blake2signer.signers.Blake2Signer), or [`Blake2TimestampSigner`](signers.md#blake2signer.signers.Blake2TimestampSigner) if you also require limiting the lifetime of the signature.

 === "Source"
     ```python